Dafydd ap Gruffudd: Capture and execution

 On 22 June, Dafydd and his younger son Owain ap Dafydd were captured at Nanhysglain, a secret hiding place in a bog near Bera Mawr mountain.
 Dafydd, seriously wounded in the struggle, (Note: graviter vulneratus') was brought to King Edward's camp at Rhuddlan that same night.
 (Note: Cotton Vesp.
 B xi, f30) Dafydd was taken from there to Chester and then on to Shrewsbury.
 Dafydd's wife Elizabeth Ferrers, their daughter Gwladys, infant niece Gwenllian ferch Llywelyn, Dafydd's other son, and his seven daughters, were also taken prisoner at the same time.

 On 28 June, Llywelyn ap Dafydd (son of Dafydd ap Gruffydd) was also captured.
 Edward triumphantly proclaimed that the last of the "treacherous lineage", princes of the "turbulent nation", was now in his grasp, captured by men of his own language (per homines linguae suae).
 Welsh resistance to the invasion temporarily came to an end.
 (Note: Much has been read into this latter statement regarding Llywelyn ap Dafydd's betrayal, but it has to be taken in context with the other events of 1283, the fact that Llywelyn's father and brother had been taken, and the size of the army that had by now occupied Snowdonia.)
 That day, Edward issued writs to summon a parliament to meet at Shrewsbury, to discuss Dafydd's fate.

+A plaque commemorating Dafydd's execution (archaically called David III), Saint Mary's Street, Shrewsbury.